AubreyHewes/jsonschema-formgenerator/README.md

 # JSON Schema Form Renderer

-Render a form from a given JSON-Schema.
+Render a form/form-input-structure from a given JSON-Schema.

 This created itself due to other projects not "doing" what was required: usable form generation via a JSON schema.